slalaure/mqtt_uns_viewer/public/README.md

 * **Real-Time Topic Tree:** Automatically builds and displays a hierarchical tree of all received MQTT topics under a wildcard subscription.
 * **SVG View:** Dynamically updates a 2D plan (SVG) based on incoming MQTT data.
 Maps topics to specific zones and updates text fields from the message payload.
+* **Built-in UNS Simulator:** Generates a realistic manufacturing data stream based on a predefined scenario.
+The simulator can be started and stopped via a REST API or the user interface.
 * **Dynamic Animations:**
     * Cascading "pulse" animation in the tree view to visualize the data flow for each new message.
     * Highlight animation on the 2D plan to show which zone was just updated.